 - 2 tablespoons minced fresh cilantro

-- Pico de gallo and reduced-fat sour cream, optional
+- Optional toppings: pico de gallo and reduced-fat sour cream, optional

 - In a large saucepan, cook and crumble beef with seasonings over medium-high heat until no longer pink, 5-7 minutes.
 Remove from pan.

 - In same pan, heat oil over medium-high heat; saute onion and cabbage until crisp-tender, 4-6 minutes.
 Stir in beef, chiles, water and broth; bring to a boil.
 Reduce heat; simmer, covered, to allow flavors to blend, about 10 minutes.
 Stir in cilantro.
 If desired, top with pico de gallo and sour cream.

 Freeze option: Freeze cooled soup in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally.